leestott/ResponsibleAI/README.md

 ## Avoid data exposure with differential privacy

-By using the new Differential Privacy Toolkit with Azure Machine Learning,data science teams can create ML solutions that preserve privacy and help prevent the re-identification of a person's data.
+By using the new Differential Privacy Toolkit with Azure Machine Learning, data science teams can create ML solutions that preserve privacy and help prevent the re-identification of a person's data.
 These differential privacy techniques have been developed in collaboration with researchers from the Institute of Quantitative Social Sciences (IQSS) and the Harvard School of Engineering.

 Differential privacy protects sensitive information with: